How to use WordPress and Drupal CMSs with modern frontends, mobile apps, and even IoT devices

 Why Does Decoupled CMS Matter?

 - Sets frontend developers free from the conventions and structures of the backend.
-Headless development not only eliminates “div-itis”, it gives frontend specialists full control over the user experience using their native tools.
+Headless development not only eliminates “div-itis”, but it also gives frontend specialists full control over the user experience using their native tools.

 - Speeds up the site by shifting display logic to the client-side and streamlining the backend.
 An application focused on delivering content can be much more responsive than one that assembles completely formatted responses based on complex rules.

-What Can You Do With It?
+What Can You Do With a Decoupled CMS?

-- Static: the user-facing website is built via a static site generator that pulls from the CMS, allowing clean, elegant markup.
+Static: The user-facing website is built via a static site generator that pulls from the CMS, allowing clean, elegant markup.
 Little to no end-user interactivity, but great for beautiful and scalable sites.

-- Hybrid: a portion of the website is highly interactive and communicates with the CMS via API.
+Dynamic: A portion of the website is highly interactive and communicates with the CMS via API.
 This is great for advanced editorial tools, calculators, or dashboards.